vectordotdev/vector/rfcs/2022-03-xx-xyz-ingest-opentelemtry-traces.md

 ## Outstanding Questions

-- Do we want to have a single `opentelemtry` source with names output or multiple sources for Opentelemetry metrics and Opentelemetry logs ?
+- Do we want to have a single `opentelemetry` source with names output or multiple sources for Opentelemetry metrics and Opentelemetry logs, this is more a user experience discussion as this doesn't have big implementation impact.
-- APM stats computation
+- APM stats computation:
   - Either in all traces sources (to be done for each source, except for the `datadog_agent` sources where APM stats may be decoded from received payloads) - likely to be the preferred solution
   - Either in a transform like `traces_to_metrics`
   - Or in the `datadog_traces` sources
+- The extend of transforms support and VRL (at least condition evaluation)

 ## Plan Of Attack